Tonner-Zech-Group/chem-diagrams/README.md

 ## Examples

-A full set of examples covering all features is available in [`examples/example_use.ipynb`](https://github.com/Tonner-Zech-Group/chem-diagrams/blob/main/examples/example_use.ipynb).
+A set of even more examples is available in [`examples/example_use.ipynb`](https://github.com/Tonner-Zech-Group/chem-diagrams/blob/main/examples/example_use.ipynb).

 ## Citation